VDiPaola/kick-vod-analyzer/README.md

 - Lines are ranked by how much they say about what is on screen.
 Phrases like "what game is this" outrank spam volume, which is capped so a repeat wave can never displace a viewer naming the content.

-## Temporal smoothing

-Raw per-sample verdicts fragment badly: streamers alt-tab, games show loading screens, the model occasionally misreads a frame.
-Smoothing enforces three rules.

-**A single verdict never confirms a transition.** A state earns its own segment by being observed repeatedly: `confirm_consecutive` samples agreeing, or two samples spread past `min_segment_seconds`.

-**A-B-A sandwiches rejoin A.** A brief desktop click or loading screen between two stretches of the same game is absorbed.
-The absorption is bounded, because rewriting 30 seconds is smoothing and rewriting 700 seconds is fabrication.

-**The bound scales with the sampling cadence.** At a 900-second heartbeat, the gap around a lone verdict is dominated by how often you sampled, not by how long the interruption lasted, so anything under half a sampling interval is treated as unresolvable.
-At a 60-second cadence the same gap is well resolved and the state is kept.

-Low-confidence samples carry the current state forward rather than opening a new
-one: a hesitant verdict is weaker evidence than continuity.

 ## Cost